 Relifing report

-When relifing a component, a relifing report shall be established in conformance with the DRD in Annex A and sent, on request, to the customer for information.
+When relifing a component, a relifing report shall be established and sent, on request, to the customer for information.

+Guidelines of an Relifing report are given in Annex C.

-Annex CCertificate of Conformity
+Certificate of Conformity

 Once a batch is accepted, supported by a relifing report giving an “acceptable” decision or as a result of NCR processing, the original Certificate of Conformity shall be annotated with the relifing date code.

-The Certificate of Conformity shall be attached with the components during their delivery.
+The Certificate of Conformity shall be delivered with the components.

 Discarded batches shall be processed internally by the relevant reject system of the supplier.

+The relifing NCR, if any, signed and dated by the supplier, shall be delivered with the components.

-Table 6-1: 61Control parameters and detailed application of categories
+Table 6-1: <<deleted, modified and moved as new Table 6-1>>